ptbsare/overseerr-mcp-server/README.md

 Try prompts like these:

 -   Get the status of our Overseerr server.
--   Show me all the movie requests that are currently pending.
+-   Show me the first 5 movie requests that are currently pending.
+(Uses `take=5`)
--   List all TV show requests from the last month that are now available.
+-   List all TV show requests from 2024-01-01 that are now available.
+(Uses `start_date`)
 -   What movies have been requested but are not available yet?
 -   What TV shows have recently become available in our library?
 -   Search for the movie "Dune: Part Two" on Overseerr.
--   Request the movie with TMDB ID 693134.
+-   Request the movie with TMDB ID 693134 as user 5.
+(Uses `user_id=5`)
 -   Request seasons 1 and 2 for the TV show with TMDB ID 1396.

 ## Configuration

-### Overseerr API Key & URL
+### Environment Variables

 You need to provide your Overseerr API key and URL.
+You can also optionally specify a default user ID for requests.
 There are two ways to configure this:

 1.  **Add to server config (preferred for clients like Claude Desktop):**